ElMassimo/capybara-compose/docs/guide/advanced/filtering.md

 [assertions]: /guide/essentials/assertions
 [to_capybara_node]: https://github.com/ElMassimo/capybara_test_helpers/blob/master/lib/capybara_test_helpers/test_helper.rb#L56-L58
 [adding a filter]: https://github.com/ElMassimo/capybara_test_helpers/blob/master/spec/support/global_filters.rb#L6-L8
-[el convention]: /guide/essentials/current-context.html#el-convention
+[el convention]: /guide/essentials/current-context.html#current-element
 [finders]: /guide/essentials/finders

-# Advanced Filtering 🌪️
+# Filtering with Blocks 🌪️

 If you need to restrict the [found elements][finders] based on additional checks on the elements, you can do so by passing a __filter block__, which will be called once per element found.